Cyril-Meyer/DeepSCEM/README.md

 ### Graphical user interface

-First, here is an view of the main window and and explanation of the button features.
+First, here is a view of the main window and explanation of the button features.

 ![image](https://github.com/Cyril-Meyer/DeepSCEM/assets/69190238/5e51e835-df4b-4c63-9871-190958285d8f)